Dans-labs/dariah/docs/Components.md

 They know how to get the current values from the state, and what actions must be dispatched to change them.

-However, both `<Field />` and `<FieldArray />` still do not actully present the edit control.
+However, both `<Field />` and `<FieldArray />` still do not actually present the edit control.
 They only do the plumbing.

-For the actual presentation, you can plugin a component of choice.
+For the actual presentation, you can plug in a component of choice.
-We will use `<input type="..." />`, `<textarea>...</textarea>` elements and our own custom component [RelSelect](#relselect) for multiselect controls.
+We will use `<input type="..." />`, `<textarea>...</textarea>` elements and our own custom component [RelSelect](#relselect) for multi-select controls.

 We enhance *textareas* by offering markdown previews of their content.
 See [MarkdownArea](#markdownarea).